jdumars/etcdeath/README.md

 # etcdeath
 The etcdeath repo is a series of scripts and code that punishes etcd clusters into failure.
 These can be automated and instrumented.
 The downside is you'll probably have to regularly rebuild your etcd cluster after running several of the tests.

 All scripts read the VICTIM environment variable which can either be a single IP or fully-qualified host name.
-Alternately, you can pass a comma-delimited array of IPs or hosts into the command:
+Alternately, you can pass an IP or host name into the script:
 ```
-memkill 10.0.1.3, 10.0.1.4, 10.0.1.5
+flakynet.sh 10.0.1.3
 ```
 This command would sequentially run each etcd server out of memory by flooding the keyspace with data.
 Many scripts will have specific variables that you need to tweak like data directory.
 Everything should be well-commented and you will find all variable declarations at the top of the script.